Karelus/kennely/README.md

 # From the author

 UI for pet management application.
-Developed with React, jQuery and SCSS.
+Developed with React and SCSS.
 Author: Karel Haapasalo.

 # Getting Started with Create React App